Whangaparaoa golfers shaken after being shot at while out on the green

-Whangaparaoa Golf Club members are on high alert after four players were shot at while out on the course last Friday afternoon.
+Whangaparaoa Golf Club members are on high alert after four players were repeatedly shot at while out on the course, forcing them to take cover behind a bank.

-Numerous shots were fired at the foursome while they were out on the fourth hole at around 4pm, the north Auckland club's general manager David Herbert told the Herald.
+Numerous shots were fired at the foursome while they were playing the fourth hole at around 4pm last Friday, the north Auckland club's general manager David Herbert told the Herald.
 Nobody was hurt but the men - two members and two guests - were "a bit shocked".

 Pellet holes were visible in the sign for the fifth hole.

-A social media post believed to be from one of the players said they had been approaching the fourth green when bullets began whizzing past their heads.
-They ducked behind the bank and called 111, hiding for over 30 minutes as more than 30 shots were fired.
-The poster called the incident "traumatic".
+A social media post believed to be from one of the players said they had been approaching the fourth green when bullets began flying towards them.

+"We could hear the sound of bullets wizing [sic] past our heads, I immediately called 111 and hid behind the bank on the 4th green.

+"At the time we thought someone was just playing around with an air rifle but as I stood up to help the police locate the gunman they fired shots directly at me.
+For over 30 minutes they fired at least 30 shots some in quick succession."

 READ MORE